yale-cpsc-419-25sp/Yale_RoomTable_CPSC419/README.md

 ## Setup and Installation

+Ensure that you have [Node.js](https://nodejs.org/en/download) v20+ installed on your machine.

 First, install all necessary packages using requirements.txt:

 ```
 pip install -r requirements.txt
 ```

 Next, set up two terminals (split terminal setup recommended).
-On one terminal, navigate to the flask-server directory and run the command:
+On one terminal, `cd` to the flask-server directory and run the command:

 ```
 python runserver.py 8000
 ```
 Note that port 8000 is necessary to use as of the beta version.

-In the other terminal, navigate to roomtable_client and run:
+In the other terminal, `cd` to roomtable_client and run:
 ```
 npm install
 ```